Parking infringements are issued to drivers who do not adhere to the City’s Parking Local Law.

 The City of Stirling does not offer payment plans for parking infringements.
 However, if you’re experiencing financial hardship you may be granted additional time to pay.

-To request a payment extension, please phone our Contact Centre before your infringement due date.
+To request a payment extension, please submit your request in writing to the City before your infringement due date to email@example.com

 I’m not satisfied with the outcome of my appeal, can I take the matter to court?

 Yes.
 If you’re not satisfied with the outcome of your appeal and wish to take the matter to court, please complete the below form: